 How Common Is Alcohol in the Workplace?

-Periodically, a federal agency called the Substance Abuse and Mental Health Services Administration (SAMHSA) collects statistics on alcohol use in the workplace.
-This data includes information on heavy alcohol use.
+SAMHSA collects statistics on the use of alcohol in the workplace.
+This data includes information on heavy alcohol use for people who continue drinking at work.
 SAMHSA’s latest figures show that almost 9 percent of America’s full-time workers drink heavily on the job at least once a month.
-However, the rate of problem drinking varies significantly from industry to industry.
-The industries with the highest rates of heavy-drinking employees include:
+However, the rate of problem drinking at work varies significantly from industry to industry.

 - Mining (17 percent affected)